A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 \subsubsection{THz bands}

 Even though the challenges of \ac{5G} are still to be resolved, research on \ac{B5G} systems has already started~\cite{Bi:J19}.
 In particular, the next-generation of cellular networks taps into the \ac{THz} spectrum, a frequency band with the availability of larger bandwidths, enabling higher data rates, lower latency, and enhanced positioning accuracy~\cite{GioPolMezRanZor:J20}.
 The unique propagation characteristics of the \ac{THz} band allow for an improved ability to determine the precise location of devices and users.
 This is thanks to the two-fold effect of \textit{(i)} larger available bandwidth at such frequencies, providing improved delay resolution, and \textit{(ii)} miniaturization possibilities, allowing packing of more antennas in a small area, improving angular resolution~\cite{chen2022tutorial}.
-However, the use of \ac{THz} also comes with major challenges, such as high path loss (limiting the coverage) and sensitivity to atmospheric conditions~\cite{Trichopoulos_j19} that call for enhanced precoding strategies~\cite{Saad_j23} to avoid loss of connection.
+Moreover, leveraging \ac{THz} imaging and high-frequency \ac{SLAM}, a high-accuracy positioning is expected in the coming decades, also leveraging \ac{NLOS} scenario involving multipath reflections~\cite{thz_review}.
+On the other hand, the use of \ac{THz} also comes with major challenges, such as high path loss (limiting the coverage) and sensitivity to atmospheric conditions~\cite{Trichopoulos_j19} that call for enhanced precoding strategies~\cite{Saad_j23} to avoid loss of connection.